True Story Media Presents: PRETEND

 But this just tells you how out of control this got that the judge in the paternity family court referred the case over to prosecutors in criminal court because of the perjury that she was committing on the stand.

-I mean, she was on the stand lying like through her teeth right and she was indicted for forgery perjury tampering with physical evidence i mean investigators say that between may 2023 and june 2024 2024, Laura Owens altered ultrasound photos, fake pregnancy videos, and lied several times under oath.
+I mean, investigators say that between May 2023 and June 2024, Laura Owens altered ultrasound photos, fake pregnancy videos, and lied several times under oath.

 So that's how crazy this went from family court to now she has a mug shot and she's awaiting trial.

-That's so interesting because, you know, one of the one of the big things that comes to the fore in these cases is like, what can you charge someone with?
+That's so interesting because, you know, one of the one of the big things that comes to the fore in these cases is is like, what can you charge someone with?

-No, obviously you shouldn't be able to like lying should not be a criminal charge.
+And there's a lot of lying you can do that is not, no, obviously you shouldn't be able to, like, lying should not be a criminal charge.

 I don't think any of us wants to live in that world, but like it can be very, very tricky to actually fit any of this into a crime.